TrueWinter/SnowMail/README.md

 ### DKIM

-DKIM is optional, but recommended as some email providers drop unsigned emails.
+DKIM is optional, but recommended as some email providers mark unsigned emails as spam.
 To configure DKIM, run the following commands in `./data/dkim` to create new DKIM keys:

 ```sh
 openssl genrsa -out rsa.private 1024